Respond to abnormal activity detected by ONTAP ARP

 Potential ransomware attack

-The identified file type is unexpected in your workload and should be treated as a potential attack.
+The identified file type or entropy spike is unexpected in your workload and should be treated as a potential attack.

-In both cases, normal monitoring resumes after updating and clearing the notices.
+Normal monitoring resumes after you update with your decision and clear the ARP notifications.
 ARP records your evaluation to the threat assessment profile, using your choice to monitor subsequent file activities.

 In the case of a suspected attack, you must determine whether it is an attack, respond to it if it is, and restore protected data before clearing the notices.
 Learn more about how to recover from a ransomware attack.